The page covers:

 The plate by Giuseppe Vasi

-Porta del Popolo (Monument to Aelius Gutta Calpurnianus)
+Porta del Popolo (Monument to Aelius Gutta Calpurnianus and other tombs)

 Neoclassic Entrance to Villa Borghese